Poster

 Pramith Devulapalli · Steve Hanneke

 Imagine a smart camera trap selectively clicking pictures to understand animal movement patterns within a particular habitat.
 These "snapshots", or pieces of data captured from a data stream at adaptively chosen times, provide a glimpse of different animal movements unfolding through time.
-Learning a continuous-time process through snapshots, such as camera traps, is a central theme governing a wide array of online learning situations.
+Learning a continuous-time process through snapshots, such as smart camera traps, is a central theme governing a wide array of online learning situations.
 In this paper, we adopt a learning-theoretic perspective in understanding the fundamental nature of learning different classes of functions from both discrete data streams and continuous data streams.
 In our first framework, the update-and-deploy setting, a learning algorithm discretely queries from a process to update a predictor designed to make predictions given as input the data stream.
 We construct a uniform sampling algorithm that can learn with bounded error any concept class with finite Littlestone dimension.
-Our second framework, known as the blind-prediction setting, a learning algorithm generates predictions independently of observing the process, only engaging with the process when it chooses to make inquiries.
+Our second framework, known as the blind-prediction setting, consists of a learning algorithm generating predictions independently of observing the process, only engaging with the process when it chooses to make queries.
 Interestingly, we show a stark contrast in learnability where non-trivial concept classes are unlearnable.
-However, we find that there are natural pattern classes, sets of time-dependent and data-dependent functions, which are learnable in the blind-prediction and update-and-deploy settings given adaptive learning algorithms.
+However, we show that adaptive learning algorithms are necessary to learn sets of time-dependent and data-dependent functions, called pattern classes, in either framework.
 Finally, we develop a theory of pattern classes under discrete data streams for the blind-prediction setting.

 Live content is unavailable.
 Log in and register to view live content